tahaafzal5/zero2prod/Notes.md

   2. take full advantage of that each file under tests is its own executable - we can create sub-modules scoped to a single test executable.
 * The first approach will lead to "function is never used warnings"
   * The issue is that `helpers` is bundled as a sub-module, it is not invoked as a third-party crate: `cargo` compiles each test executable in isolation and warns us if, for a specific test file, one or more public functions in helpers have never been invoked.
 This is bound to happen as your test suite grows - not all test files will use all your helper methods.
-* With the 2nd approach, we can add each test file separately with in `tests/api/` with `mod.rs` and `helpers.rs` files.
+* With the 2nd approach, we can add each test file separately with in `tests/api/` with `main.rs` and `helpers.rs` files.
-* While each executable is compiled in parallel, the linking phase is instead entirely sequential.
-So, bundling all your test cases in a single executable reduces the time spent compiling your test suite in CI, but this structure organizes our tests better.
+* Each executable is compiled in parallel, the linking phase is instead entirely sequential.
+So, bundling all your test cases in a single executable like us reduces the time spent compiling your test suite in CI.

+### Sharing Startup Logic
+* `spawn_app` in tests and our application's `main` looks very similar & whenever we change something in `main`, we need to make the same change in `spawn_app` too.
+* This duplication also means that our application's `main` is never tested.

+#### Extracting Our Startup Code
+* We moved some code from `main` to `build()` in startup.rs
+*